johninfra/it-support-and-cybersecurity-labs/Lab-9-Password-Reset-and-Account-Lockout-Support/README.md

 Checked Unlock account
 Clicked Apply and OK

-📸 Screenshot
 ![Account Unlock](screenshots/lab9-account-unlock.png)

 ---

-5 Verifying Successful Login
+5. Verifying Successful Login
 Returned to Windows 11 client VM
 Logged in using the new password
 Confirmed successful login and access to the system

-📸 Screenshot
 ![Successful Login](screenshots/lab9-successful-login.png)

 ---

-6 Verifying User Context
+6. Verifying User Context
 Opened Command Prompt on the client machine
 Ran whoami to confirm the logged in domain user

-📸 Screenshot
 ![Whoami Check](screenshots/lab9-whoami-check.png)

 ---